List of Silver Fang characters: Mel

-A small puppy who was the slave of Blue but later joined the Ohu army.
-He is very loyal to Ohu army and he is quite courageous.
+A small puppy who was the slave of Blue but later joined the Ōu army.
+He is very loyal to Ōu army and he is quite courageous.
 He is acts as a messenger.
 He later grows up to be a mature adult and sometimes controls Kyoshiro when Kyoshiro's temper gets loose.

 Rocket

 Originally one of Hougen's minions along with his brothers, Jet and Missile.
-After getting exposed as a spy and getting defeated by the Ohu army, he decides to join them, leaving behind his brothers.
-He becomes loyal and courageous after joining the Ohu army and acts as a messenger, due to his speed.
+After getting exposed as a spy and getting defeated by the Ōu army, he decides to join them, leaving behind his brothers.
+He becomes loyal and courageous after joining the Ōu army and acts as a messenger, due to his speed.